 Wide streets are a dominant feature of the modern built environment.

 Pondering upon a street’s width is not a common pastime.
-But if you live in a place (either in the US or abroad) with narrower streets you may be more conscious of their wider cousins.
+But if you live in a place (either in the US or abroad) with narrower streets you may wonder “What’s going on with all these wide streets?”

 So let’s explore how our streets came to be so wide.
 We’ll briefly address three preliminary matters:

 1. Are expensive to construct, maintain, and repair

 2. Reduce available land for all other purposes, including housing (which becomes more expensive)

 3. Encourage/necessitate driving, and all its accompanying problems, by pushing destinations further apart